Ticket to Ride (board game): Volume 2: India + Switzerland

 This expansion currently has a BoardGameGeek "complexity rating" of 2.02 out of 5.
 Both maps in this expansion were designed for players who are 8-years-old or older for a game lasting 30–60 minutes, however, the Indian map was designed for 2–4 players, while the Switzerland map was designed for 2–3 players.
 India had a unique bonus for connecting destinations in a mandala (loop of routes).

 Reception – Shannon Appelcline (RPG), while giving it a 5 out of 5 for "style" and a 4 out of 5 for "substance" wrote "Overall, Ticket to Ride Switzerland is just as good as any other Ticket to Ride game, and that means it's a lot of fun to play, has great tension, and allows good strategy for a short game.
 I've given it a slightly lower rating than previous games, because it's no longer fresh and innovative, but it still earns an above average 4 out of 5 for Substance."
-On BoardGameGeek, from a vote of 6,236 voting users, this expansion holds an average rating of 7.77 and an adjusted "Geek Rating" of 7.173.
+On BoardGameGeek, as of 24 January 2025, from a vote of 6,236 voting users, this expansion holds an average rating of 7.77 and an adjusted "Geek Rating" of 7.173.

 Volume 3: The Heart of Africa

 On 24 September 2012, Days of Wonder foreshadowed the then upcoming release of an expansion entitled Volume 3: The Heart of Africa, based on a 1910 map of the Africa continent.
-In December 2012, it was released at a suggested retail price of €25 / $25 (USD).
+It was released in December 2012.

 This expansion currently has a BoardGameGeek "complexity rating" of 2.05 out of 5.
 This version's unique feature was "terrain cards", which gave a double point bonus when claiming a route if the "terrain cards" matched the routes claimed.
 The game was designed for 2–5 players who are 8-years-old or older, for a game lasting 30–60 minutes.

 Reception – This extension received largely favourable reviews, with especially positive mentions about the unique "terrain card" mechanism.
 Matt Morgan (Wired) wrote "Worth the challenge.
 Ticket to Ride hasn't been this competitive in a while, and new terrain cards keep the game fresh."
 Shannon Appelcline (RPGNet), while giving the game a 5 out of 5 for "style", gave this expansion a 4 out of 5 for "substance", writing Ticket to Ride Map Collection 3: The Heart of Africa offers up some terrific play for experienced Ticket to Ride game players.
 The tightness of the map and the additional level of strategy created by the new rules combine to create a more interesting, more thoughtful, and more tense game.", but adding "It's got some good material for Ticket to Ride players, but I'd suggest getting the other two Map Collections first."
-On BoardGameGeek, from a vote of 3,300 voting users, this version holds an average rating of 7.38 and an adjusted "Geek Rating" of 6.626.
+On BoardGameGeek, as of 21 August 2026, based on a vote of 3,309 voting users, this version holds an average rating of 7.38 and an adjusted "Geek Rating" of 6.625.